andyrobinson/ard-nav/README.md

 * Stubs - home grown stubs for use in unit testing
 * Switches - reads three switches for in-the-field configuration changes
 * Tacker - steer directly or do a tack, using Helm
+* TankHelm - a version of Helm for tank testing
 * TestEg - example of using Gtest (google C++ test library)
 * Timer - wrapper around delay function, for testing and possible multi-tasking
 * Utility - templates for common functions, unix time
 * Waypoint - waypoint definition
+* Windrange - data structure to hold ranges of acceptable wind direction, to determine if the current course should be abandoned
 * WindSensor - wrapper around the AS5048B 14 bit rotary position sensor, to return a relative wind angle between -180 and +180

 ## Current concerns